Penal Code § 452 PC is the California statute that makes it a crime for a person to recklessly set fire to or burn any:

 4.2.
 Trespass – PC 602

 Penal Code 602 is the California statute that defines the crime of criminal trespass.
-A person commits the offense when he enters, or remains on, someone else’s property without permission or a right to do so.13
+You commit this offense when you enter, or remain on, someone else’s property without permission or a right to do so.13

 In most cases, California trespass is a misdemeanor.
 This means it can lead to penalties of: